oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 ## Oracle Cloud Environment Setup

-If you are using an **Oracle Trial/Try It** account, there is an ***Account Configuration Step you must perform*** before attempting the Hands on Workshop labs.
+Along with following the **Client Environment Options**, If you are using an **Oracle Trial/Try It** account, there is an ***Account Configuration Step you must perform*** before attempting the Hands on Workshop labs.

 - You must **Configure Your Storage Replication Policy**.
-You can set the replication policy by follow the steps in the ***Setting the Storage Replication*** section of this document.
+After you receive receive your account credentials, you can set the replication policy by follow the steps in the ***Setting the Storage Replication*** section of this document.

 ## Client Enviroment Options